chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/serialization/json/polymorphic-serialization.md

 - `[JsonDerivedType]` — indicates that the specified subtype should be opted into polymorphic serialization
 - `[JsonPolymorphic]` — indicates that the type should be serialized polymorphically

-# Serializing Properties of a Derived Class
+# serializing properties of a derived class
 Consider this base class...
 ```cs {hl_lines=1}
 [JsonDerivedType(typeof(WeatherForecastWithCity))]